luisignaciocc/ytmusic-scrobbler-web/README.md

 ## Additional Notes

-- The worker logic uses a producer-consumer pattern to efficiently handle scrobbling tasks.
+- The worker logic uses a producer-consumer pattern to efficiently handle scrobbling tasks with Redis as the message broker.
-- The frontend provides buttons for authorizing Google and Last.fm access, as well as system information.
+- The frontend provides buttons for authorizing Google and Last.fm access, as well as a button to start/stop scrobbling.

 ## Contributing